 Mal Finger, LBSW

-Licensed Geriatric Professional with 13 years experience at JFS.
-He brings a set of interpersonal skills honed over many years to facilitate, encourage and enable JFS clients, especially those Senior Adults he serves, to successfully negotiate the perils of aging.
-Currently, as a member of the JFS Senior Adult Department, oversees the Lifeline Emergency Phone System Program and is the MIS Coordinator of the Information Technology Department of the agency.
+As a Licensed Geriatric Professional with over 20 years experience at JFS, Mal Finger brings a set of interpersonal skills to facilitate, encourage and enable the JFS Senior Adult clients he serves to successfully negotiate the perils of aging.
 Areas of specialization: Client assessments, case management, information and referral, and provides empathetic counseling and advocacy on behalf of his clients.
 In addition to these duties, Mr. Finger is the MIS Coordinator of the Information Technology Department of the agency.

 Jacqueline Kudlaty, MSW

-Case Manager with Senior Adult Department of JFS.
-Primary liaison with Care for Elders Intensive Case Management Program.
+Case Manager with Senior Adult Department of JFS since 2008 and Primary liaison with the Care for Elders Intensive Case Management Program.
 Her experience includes an internship at the VA Medical Center where she worked with seniors and offered grief counseling through a Hospice Care Team.

 Hope Lipnick, MA, LPC, CHTP

 Jewish Denominational Chaplain at MD Anderson Cancer Center and Director of Jewish Chaplaincy at the Texas Medical Center.
 Licensed Professional Counselor, Licensed Psychological Associate, Certified Contemplative End of Life Practitioner, Certified Healing Touch Practitioner and Reiki Master.
 Masters degree in Psychology and Certificate from Masters in Jewish Studies Program.
 Year-long Clinical Pastoral Education Fellow at MD Anderson, followed by a second year of Advanced Residency in CPE at MDA as a Fellow.

 Judy P. Magids, LCSW